u413-284-si/u413-284-si/README.md

 - 👋 Hi, I’m @u413-284-si
 - 👀 I’m interested in coding, cyber-security, algorithms, 3D printing, DIY
-- 🌱 I’m currently learning C as a student @ 42 coding school
+- 🌱 I’m currently learning C and C++ as a student @ 42 coding school
 - 💞️ I’m looking to collaborate on projects in the fields aforementioned
 - 📫 How to reach me: Discord u413q#6851